erkkah/tigr/README.md

 TIGR comes with a built-in bitmap font, accessed by the `tfont` variable.
 Custom fonts can be loaded from bitmaps using `tigrLoadFont`.
 A font bitmap contains rows of characters separated by same-colored borders.
 TIGR assumes that the borders use the same color as the top-left pixel in the bitmap.
 Each character is assumed to be drawn in white on a transparent background to make tinting work.

-Use the [tigrfont](https://github.com/erkkah/tigrfont) tool to create your own bitmap fonts from TTF or BFD font files.
+Use the [tigrfont](https://github.com/erkkah/tigrfont) tool to create your own bitmap fonts from TTF or BDF font files.

 ### Custom pixel shaders